 Hose the house: Many health hazards are found in mud and silt which floodwaters leave behind.
 Shovel as much mud as possible out of the house, then hose it down, inside and out.

-Be aware of health hazards: Flood waters pick up sewage and chemicals from roads, farms, factories and storage buildings.
+Be aware of health hazards: Floodwaters pick up sewage and chemicals from roads, farms, factories and storage buildings.
 Many flooded items, such as wallboard and mattresses, will hold mud and contamination forever.
-Spoiled food, waterlogged cosmetics and m...
+Spoiled food, water-logged cosmetics and medicine are also health hazards.
+When in doubt, throw them...